Panic Button for Venues — Staff Safety and Event Security for Stadiums, Arenas, and Concert Halls

 Every Sellout Event Saturates the Cellular Network Your Staff Safety System Runs On

 During a capacity event, the commercial cellular networks surrounding a venue operate at 300 to 500 percent of normal load.
 Tens of thousands of attendees streaming video, posting to social media, and placing calls create a sustained demand spike that no carrier planned its tower capacity to absorb.
 Standard panic button systems that route alerts through LTE, 4G, or 5G experience delayed transmissions, failed connections, and silent system failures under these conditions — and the staff member who pressed the button has no way to know the alert never arrived.
-Positive Proof's facility-deployed network is a private network that operates entirely outside commercial cellular infrastructure.
-A sellout crowd does not affect it.
+Positive Proof's facility-deployed network stays up when the public cellular network is saturated at peak capacity.
+A sellout crowd does not bring it down.

-The physical layout of a venue creates additional coverage problems that no cellular or Wi-Fi solution fully solves.
+The physical layout of a venue creates additional coverage problems that cellular-dependent systems never fully solve.
 Parking structures, loading docks, back-of-house corridors, maintenance tunnels, and outdoor event grounds are the areas where venue staff face the highest assault exposure — and the areas where cellular signal is most unreliable year-round, regardless of event capacity.
 Parking attendants and loading dock staff work alone for extended periods, often during load-in and load-out when security coverage is thinnest.
 App-based panic systems require a smartphone and reliable signal.
-Positive Proof's wearable badge device requires a single press, with no phone, no app, and no dependence on the cellular coverage that back-of-house areas never reliably have.
+With Positive Proof, staff press a worn badge device — a single press, no phone needed on-site, no app to open — and the facility-deployed network carries the alert across the venue, including the back-of-house areas where cellular-dependent systems fail.

 The regulatory environment for venue security is moving toward accountability without yet reaching mandate.
 CISA identifies stadiums, arenas, convention centers, and outdoor event venues as soft target and crowded place environments requiring layered real-time communication — and commercial venue underwriters at Lloyd's and AIG are incorporating staff safety technology into coverage assessments.
 Venues with documented staff safety incidents and no deployed system face premium adjustments at renewal.
 Venues with an active panic button system and a timestamped activation log are receiving premium reductions.
 For venue GMs and risk managers, that insurance math is increasingly the path to CFO approval — and the activation log Positive Proof generates automatically is the documentation carriers require.